 Ready to Try False Lashes for Alopecia?

 I hope this has given you real clarity on what actually works when it comes to false eyelashes for alopecia.
 The biggest thing to know is that you are not limited to products that were never designed for your needs.
-There are options that work, feel comfortable, and can genuinely help you feel more like yourself again.
+There are options that work, feel comfortable, and are specifically designed for bare lids.

 As always, much love,